Gregofi/t86-with-debug/README.md

 # The Tinyverse monorepo
 ![build and test](https://github.com/gregofi/thesis-monorepo/actions/workflows/build-action.yaml/badge.svg)

-A repository that houses all thing T86 needed for the thesis.
-It has a TinyC to T86 compiler, which will probably go away soon.
-The T86 folder contains an T86 library and CLI through which one may parse and run T86 files.
-It also has a debugger which is strictly not tied to the T86 architecture, but so far only supports that one.
+A repository which houses the T86 virtual machine and the debugger.
+Although the debugger is strictly tied to the T86 architecture, it is the only one supported as of now.

 ## Build
 To build the T86 CLI and Debugger CLI: